Sixth-form Education: International Comparisons

 Finally, in the state sector, education funding decreases at the age of 16 to an average of £4,583 per student, per year.
 In the independent sector, school fees increase at the age of 16 to an average of £15,333 per student, per year.
 What does the Minister think are the implications of that for social mobility?
 On the day when the Prime Minister has made an important speech on the matter, it sounds to me like the sort of everyday injustice that she would be keen to tackle in her desire to build a shared society.

 May I start by adding to House’s adulation of the hon.
-Member for Scunthorpe (Nic Dakin) my congratulations on securing the debate.
+Member for Scunthorpe (Nic Dakin) and congratulate him on securing the debate?
 Ensuring high-quality post-16 education is a priority for the Government and for the country.
 We recognise the contribution of the dedicated staff working in all types of post-16 education and the hard work of students.
 In fact, a record proportion of young people are now participating in education, training or apprenticeships.
 I can give my hon.
 Friend the Member for Cleethorpes (Martin Vickers) and the hon.
 Member for Great Grimsby (Melanie Onn) the assurance that the Government support sixth-form colleges, including the sixth-form college mentioned by my hon.
 Friend the Member for Colne Valley (Jason McCartney) and Franklin College in Grimsby.

 Education and training in England is widely respected around the world, but we are determined to make further improvements to ensure that 16 to 19-year-olds are ready for the demands of the workplace by moving directly into skilled employment or by continuing to higher education.
 We are therefore reforming academic and technical education for over-16s and we are learning from the best international systems.

 All countries that we look to learn from have a stage of education that no longer exclusively takes place in school.
-At this stage, there are options for students to gain relevant experience to prepare them for work either through apprenticeships or technical education, as we heard in the debate earlier this afternoon, or to prepare for further academic study at university.
+At this stage, there are options for students to gain relevant experience to prepare them for work either through apprenticeships or technical education, as we heard in the previous debate, or to prepare for further academic study at university.
 The way that works and the age at which it starts varies considerably around the world.
 For example, in countries such as Germany, Switzerland and the Netherlands, there is a high level of investment by employers in vocational training in the secondary phase and an early emphasis on workplace training.
 That leads to lower rates of young people who are not in education, employment or training than in England, but the difference in academic standards between pupils from different socioeconomic backgrounds in those countries is larger than in England.

 By contrast, only about one fifth of 15 to 19-year-olds in countries such as Japan and Korea are enrolled in vocational upper-secondary programmes.
 The remaining 80% of those cohorts continue a rigorous academic programme.
 It is useful to benchmark ourselves—if “to benchmark” is a new verb—against such countries to understand the strengths and weaknesses of our education system and to raise our expectations of what students here can achieve.
 That is why I am determined that we should improve our maths teaching by learning from the high-performing Asian systems such as those in Shanghai, Singapore and Japan by adopting maths mastery through the maths hubs programme, but it is not simply a case of choosing one country to learn from.
 Our priority should be making our whole system world class.